Hydrogen Water vs. Hydrogen Therapy: Bioavailability Comparison

 Integration at Wellness Elite Fitness

 At Wellness Elite Fitness, hydrogen inhalation therapy is available as part of Platinum, Diamond, and Diamond Plus memberships.
-Dr. Swet Chaudhari, MD, our Chief Medical Officer, recommends hydrogen therapy for members optimizing longevity, managing GLP-1 related body composition changes, or supporting recovery protocols.
+Dr. Swet Chaudhari, MD, our Medical Director of Elite Aesthetic MD, recommends hydrogen therapy for members optimizing longevity, managing GLP-1 related body composition changes, or supporting recovery protocols.
 Dana Kantara's cellular health consultation includes hydrogen protocol design, timing recommendations, and baseline biomarker assessment to track progress.

 Practical Comparison: Hydrogen Water vs. Hydrogen Inhalation